 - Maintain a healthy BMI.Being overweight or underweight may have an impact on your health and fertility.

+- Cut down on unhealthy lifestyle habits such as smoking and excessive alcohol consumption.
 This reduces the risk of fertility complications from both parents as well as during pregnancy.

 - Go for a health examination and fertility assessment to better assess both you and your partners’ health and risk factors.